samumakinen/billSplitter/documentation/srs.md

 ## Basic functionality
 ### Login screen (before login)
 - User can login with their username by typing it into the field
-  - If username exists the user is transferred to their history view
+  - If username exists the user is transferred to their **history view**
   - If username does not exist the user is notified to check spelling or create a new user
 - User can create a new user by typing their name and a made up username into the correct fields
   - The length of the username must be atleast 3 characters
 ### History view (after login)
-- User can browse bills by their titles and enter a single bill view by clicking on a bill on the list
+- User can browse bills by their titles and enter **single bill view** by clicking on a bill on the list
-- ?
+- User can enter the **new bill screen** to create a new bill
+- User can log out of the app (goes back to the **login screen**)
 ### New bill screen
+- User can create a new bill
+  - A bill must have a  *unique* title of at least 3 characters
+  - Describtion is optional
+  - Number of payers must be a number that is at least 1
+  - Amount of the bill must be a number, separated by a .
+(0.5, 2.0 or 15.5 for example)
+  - Bottom of the screen shows the share of each payer
+  - User can cancel the creation (goes back to the **history view**)
+  - User can save the bill to the history (goes bac to the **history view**)
 ### A single bill view
 ## Future development ideas
 - Ability to modify bills after creating them